petrugio/finance-app/README.md

 *  When the user selects options 1 to 3 he/she is presented with corresponding screen with performance information displayed.

+*  The steps to display the information are as follow:

+   - Corresponding `etf()` function gets called
+   - This function assigns to the class `Crawler` the corresponding lists on ETF tickers and tickers names list from the file `constants`
+   - Class Crawler takes the list, fetches the data from Yahoo Finance, does the percent change calculations and returns the processed data back to the  `etf()` function
+   - The data is printed in a table format

-* The information is presented in a table format with clear and descriptive columns and rows for different periods.
+* The information is presented with clear and descriptive columns and rows for different periods.

-* The performance is presented in percent(%) terms and color coded with intuitively red and green colors witch are commonly associated with positive and negative values in the financial markets.
+* The performance is presented in percent(%) terms and color coded with intuitively red and green colors which are commonly associated with positive and negative values in the financial markets.

 * A navigation menu is presented below the table and has an extra option to give the user the ability to return to the main screen.